 Certification is the final assessment and approval of the evaluation results with regard to an operation's compliance with the certification requirements.
-Certification is strictly separate from audit and evaluation and is always done by the certification office.
+Certification is strictly separate from the audit and is always done by the certification office.

 As a guideline for certification, an operator: